gyoshev/zen-contacts/README.md

 Alternatively you can:

-* Download an archived version of the project from github.
+1. Download an archived version of the project from github.
-* Create a blank Icenium application.
+2. Create a blank Icenium application.
-* Go to Add menu.
+3. Go to Add menu.
-* Select "From Archive".
+4. Select "From Archive".
-* Navigate to the archive that you want to import.
+5. Navigate to the downloaded archive.

 Of course you should also be able to run the application using PhoneGap.